 Snow also take their use of technology to the next level.
 Just like Billion Dollar Smile’s USB powered light, Snow can draw power from your smartphone.
 Where Snow have excelled is designing an app that will help you monitor your whitening journey.
 Even more technology is available with a wireless charging option for Snow, too.

 The Snow kit really is completely different to anything else out there, and you can read our full review to find out exactly why.
 Also visit their website to read more about their product range and get the best price on their kits.
+Use discount code BDAY to get an extra 20% off your order right now!
 You'll spend a bit more up-front on Snow, but with enough gel to last a whole year, it works out great value.